HridayKh/blog/README.md

 - id (in format of i1, i2, i3, ... instead of just int)
 - name
 - alt
+- url (public url to access the image)

 ## future functions:
 - schedule publish